 APC Energy was established to engage in exploration, development and utilization of renewable energy resources.
-APC Energy's Coal Operating Contracts with the DOE in both Masbate and Isabela were terminated in 2013 and 2015, respectively.
+APC Energy stopped its operations when its Coal Operating Contracts with the DOE in both Masbate and Isabela were terminated in 2013 and 2015, respectively.